 Business as usual, or unethical behavior

-According to dictionary.com Business ethics is defined as, “ ” Enron’s business practices were both unethical and illegal.
+According to dictionary.com Business ethics is defined as, “the study and examination of moral and social responsibility in relation to business practices and decision-making in business” Enron’s business practices were both unethical and illegal.
 It is not uncommon for businesses to act unethically to make money.
 You would think people would learn from Enron, but some still try to push the envelope.
 This company is a great example.
 They weren’t the only one’s either check out Fortune’s 2016 scandal list.

 So, what is the business responsible for…